Meet the Team & Mentors

 Stefan is a member of INFOM, the International Society of Nature and Forest Medicine and a member of the Eco-psychology Network.

-Operations and Marketing Manager
+Operations Manager

-Head of Fundraising ( Nature and Therapy CIC)
+Fundraising Director (Nature and Therapy CIC)

 Natalia Whately